vidit04/Deep-Learning-for-Online-Defect-Detection-in-a-Ceramic-Tape-Casting-Process/README.md

 <b>Predict.py</b> can be modified to make predictions for the saved model for Test images.

-<b>Environment.yml</b> is an anaconda environment file consists of list of libraries required to run the U-Net scripts in windows.
+<b>Environment_conda_windows.yml</b> is an anaconda environment file consists of list of libraries required to run the U-Net scripts in windows.
+And <b>Linux_environment.txt</b> is for linux environment.

 To run the script TensorFlow 1.15.0 is required.
 Other parameters that need to be changed while modifying the scripts are